Council housing allocation

 - social inclusion and medical reasons

-If you think you qualify for points on medical grounds, you’ll need to fill in 2 extra forms.
-These will be assessed by an independent medical specialist.
+If you think you qualify for points on medical grounds, you’ll need to complete the Medical Application form.
+This will be assessed by an independent medical specialist.
+The form contains guidance notes on how to complete the form and circumstances that we will not award points so please pay particular attention to this.

 Getting an offer of a home